-These are courses offered by schools/ departments that are approved to fulfill the experiential learning requirement.
-A list of approved courses is maintained on the College's website.
+These are courses offered by schools/departments that are approved to fulfill the experiential learning requirement.
 Ordinarily, these are upper-level courses for which previous course work has prepared students to carry out high-level, independent research.

 For courses to be approved, all of the following must apply: